 Applying

-Your spouse or common-law partner can apply for a work permit:
+Spouses or common-law partners can apply for an open work permit:

 - At the same time you apply for your study permit before coming to Canada; or